 Are you a gamer or a video game freak?
 If answered yes, you would definitely be familiar with augmented reality and virtual reality which are very soon going to change the entertainment industry.
 But if you thought that entertainment is the only industry where VR and AR are making intrusion, you’re mistaken.
 There are many other industries that have already adapted VR and AR in order to increase their performance and get the best of both worlds.

 But amidst all this, it seems that the Internet of Things is gradually fading in terms of priority.
 People and companies are all more interested in AR and VR rather than IoT and this is becoming a concern among most trend analysts.
 Nevertheless, this article will tell you about the different industries that are going to welcome AR and VR.

 #1: The Education industry

-There are several methods which all levels of education can utilize and which they’re already using, both augmented and virtual reality.
-Google had announced in 2015, Expeditions which was a VR platform built for classrooms in many schools.
-Students could use Cardboard to go for guided tours to their favorite places of interest like Spain, Barcelona and all other inaccessible places.
+There are several methods that all levels of education can utilize and they’re already using both augmented and virtual reality.
+Google announced in 2015, Expeditions which was a VR platform built for classrooms in many schools.
+Students could use Cardboard to go for guided tours to their favorite places of interest like Spain, Barcelona, and all other inaccessible places.
 In higher education, VR opened a learning center for medical students which had different tools including a table for dissection.
-They could wear 3D glasses and cut the parts of human body with the help of a stylus.
+They could wear 3D glasses and cut the parts of the human body with the help of a stylus.

 #2: The Healthcare Industry